 The stormwater at the site will be managed as detailed in the Stormwater Management Report included as Attachment C.

-The construction will be completed in accordance with the most recent version of the Maine Erosion and set.
+The construction will be completed in accordance with the most recent version of the Maine Erosion and Sediment Control Handbook for Construction: Best Management Practices and as detailed in the drawing set.